Code of Conduct

 • Provide a healthy environment for learning which must be safe, happy, supportive and secure

-• Provide students with opportunities to develop firm foundations in literacy, numeracy skills, and socially responsible life skills
+• Provide students with opportunities to develop firm foundations in literacy, numeracy, and socially responsible life skills

-THE BASIC CONDUCT EXPECTATIONS FOR STUDENTS, STAFF AND ADULTS WHO ENTER THE BUILDING ARE
+THE BASIC CONDUCT EXPECTATIONS FOR STUDENTS, STAFF, PARENTS, SCHOOL VOLUNTEERS, AND ADULTS WHO ENTER THE BUILDING ARE EXPECTED TO:

 • Interact with each other in a caring, concerned manner (according to age – appropriate expectations)